 Taught by an industry experienced team, including Oscar-nominated producer, Lee Thomas, and film industry expert, Eugenio Triana, you'll develop the strategic skills needed to apply new and emergent models of film financing and market and engage audiences in a competitive, fast changing global entertainment business.

-This Master’s course, part of NTI Birmingham's Film Futures programme, examines old and new business models spanning all aspects of the film development cycle.
+This Master’s course examines old and new business models spanning all aspects of the film development cycle.

 The course embraces advances in technology, digital communication channels and opportunities to monetise content across a variety of platforms outside traditional cinema.